-Chil d's Name Date of Birth School Site Pare nt's Name Teacher 1.
-PARENT PARTICIPATION, ATTENDANCE, AND HEALTH Parents or parent-substitutes are encouraged to participate in the classroom at least 4 sessions each month (20 hours per month).
+Teacher's Name PARENT PARTICIPATION, ATTENDANCE, AND HEALTH

+Parents or parent-substitutes are encouraged to participate in the classroom at least 4 sessions each month (20 1. hours per month).
 Parents/Substitutes in our Home Base program are also expected to complete the assigned work left by their Home Base Teacher.
-(20 hours per month) 2. aged to attend monthly meetings.
-Home Base option meets twice a hly encouraged to attend for Socializations.
-3 more than ten minutes late to pi Note: The person on the authori ck-up child: the person on authorized list v aken from HS, EHS, and CSPP class on time.
-In the event a parent is child: the person on authorized list will be called. st must be available, willing, and able to pick up the child in event of an t a picture ID when picking up the child.
-4. Late pick-ups may result in sus pension of HS, EHS and CSPP services.
-5. Parent or parent substitute, eigh appropriate time each day writing en years or older, will sign child "IN" and "OUT" on attendance sheet at in the exact time of day.
-6. grounds for dropping your child I from the program.
-For Home Base optio ify the classroom staff when a child is absent.
-Chronic absences may be a the program.
-For Home Base option, after 2 missed home visits on est will be sent to family to encourage participation.
-7. to notify the classroom staff when a child i fy the classroom staff when a child is going to be absent because of a oving, or any other reason.
-8. Irregular attendance may resul t in dismissal from the program from both missal from the program from both center and home base options.
-9. Parents or parent-substitute are numbers, work schedules, or cla fy staff as soon as possible about any change in address, telephone edules.
-10. Parents or parent-substitute are child's illness. to respond as soon as possible to remove t pond as soon as possible to remove their child from class because of 11.
-Parents or parent-substitute are to complete a TB clearance , immunization requirements, physical exam and a dental exam for the enrolled child upon enrollment .
-This applies to both center base and home base options.
-12. Parent volunteers must submit a current Tuberculosis, Pertussis, Measles and Flu shot clearance PRIOR to volunteering in the classroom.
-VE READ, OR HAVE HAD EX GRAM PLAINED TO ME THE ABOVE INFORM MATION REGARDING THE Sign ature of Parent/Guardian Date Sign ature of Staff - Date
+(20 hours per month)

+- 2. Parents or parent-substitute are encouraged to attend monthly meetings.
+Home Base option meets twice a month at a center and parents are highly encouraged to attend for Socializations. - 3 Child/children are to be brought and taken from HS, EHS, and CSPP class on time.
+In the event a parent is more than ten minutes late to pick-up child: the person on authorized list will be called.
+Note: The person on the authorized list must be available, willing, and able to pick up the child in event of an emergency.
+This person must present a picture ID when picking up the child. - 4.
+Late pick-ups may result in suspension of HS, EHS and CSPP services. - 5.
+Parent or parent substitute, eighteen years or older, will sign child "IN" and "OUT" on attendance sheet at appropriate time each day writing in the exact time of day. - 6.
+Parents or parent substitute are to notify the classroom staff when a child is absent.
+Chronic absences may be grounds for dropping your child from the program.
+For Home Base option, after 2 missed home visits on behalf of the parents, a letter of interest will be sent to family to encourage participation. - 7.
+Parents or parent substitute are to notify the classroom staff when a child is going to be absent because of a family emergency, is leaving town, moving, or any other reason. - 8.
+Irregular attendance may result in dismissal from the program from both center and home base options. - 9.
+Parents or parent-substitute are to notify staff as soon as possible about any change in address, telephone numbers, work schedules, or class schedules. - 10.
+Parents or parent-substitute are to respond as soon as possible to remove their child from class because of child's illness. - 11.
+Parents or parent-substitute are to complete a TB clearance, immunization requirements, physical exam and a dental exam for the enrolled child upon enrollment.
+This applies to both center base and home base options. - 12.
+Parent volunteers must submit a current Tuberculosis, Pertussis, Measles and Flu shot clearance PRIOR to volunteering in the classroom.

+I HAVE READ, OR HAVE HAD EXPLAINED TO ME THE ABOVE INFORMATION REGARDING THE PROGRAM